 Wednesday Night Adult Bible Study – Wednesday evenings at 5:00 p.m. in the Fellowship Hall.
 (During the school year.)

-Young Adult Bible Study– 2nd and 4th Thursday at 7 p.m.
-Meets at Solid Grounds.
+Young Adult Bible Study– 2nd and 4th Thursday at 6:30 p.m.
+Meeting through the summer at Sterne Park.

 Contact the church office at (303) 794-4636 for more information about Bible study opportunities.